Taylor Budowich: Early political work (2011–2021)

-By 2011, Budowich had interned for representative Doris Matsui and Sacramento mayor Heather Fargo.
+By 2011, Budowich had interned for California representative Doris Matsui and Sacramento mayor Heather Fargo.
 After returning to Sacramento, he contacted Sal Russo, a Republican political consultant.
 Budowich joined Russo's organization, Tea Party Express, established to support the Tea Party movement, that year.
 By August 2012, he represented Tea Party Express as a spokesperson.
 Budowich had become the organization's communications director by December 2013 and its executive director by June 2014.
-From 2012 to 2016, he handled Tea Party Express's response to president Barack Obama's State of the Union addresses.
+From 2012 to 2016, he handled Tea Party Express's response to President Barack Obama's State of the Union addresses.
 Budowich led the organization's national bus tours and organized rallies in support of amenable senators, including Marco Rubio and Ted Cruz, and representatives, including Ted Yoho and Ron DeSantis.

 In September 2017, Budowich began working for Watchdog PAC, a political action committee for Richard Corcoran, the speaker of the Florida House of Representatives.
 Florida Politics viewed Budowich's appointment as the greatest indicator that Corcoran would run for governor of Florida in the 2018 gubernatorial election.
 Budowich served as the committee's communications director by January 2018.
 After DeSantis announced his candidacy, Corcoran's prospects diminished; Budowich worked for DeSantis's gubernatorial campaign and later temporarily served as his deputy policy director for education.
 He worked with DeSantis to dismantle Common Core.
 Budowich served as a spokesperson for Donald Trump's 2020 presidential campaign and was a close advisor to Donald Trump Jr., according to ProPublica.
-He helped lead the younger Trump's political action committee, Save the U.S. Senate PAC, following that year's presidential election, ahead of the Georgia runoff election.
+He helped lead Trump Jr.'s political action committee, Save the U.S. Senate PAC, following that year's presidential election, ahead of the Georgia runoff election.